Gulfstream Aerospace

 Validating against the real world

 Research for the Gulfstream My Cabin ecosystem was conducted across multiple rounds, spanning contextual inquiry with cabin crew, usability testing with passenger proxies, and accessibility evaluations against the unique perceptual environment of a pressurised aircraft cabin.
-All study design, participant recruitment coordination, and insight synthesis was led by the design team in partnership with Gulfstream's UX stakeholders.

 24